Pet Food Myths

 SEPARATING FACTS FROM FICTION: Pet Food Myths

 There are many myths about pet food.
 Where do you get your information about pet nutrition?
 Is it from a salesperson?
-Is it from a TV advertisement?
+Is it from a TV or YouTube advertisement?
 There are many misleading pieces of information being propagated through media and sales.

 Consider the science.
 Ask your vet.

 Corn: Corn actually has many benefits.
 It’s an excellent source of protein, carbohydrates, fiber, and antioxidants.
 Corn is highly digestible when cooked and is not a common cause of food allergies.
 Because of all these things, corn is not “just filler”.

 By-Products: Many by-products are excellent sources of nutrients for pets.
 (Some of the reasons that humans don’t prefer by-products is because of emotional reaction rather than scientific, nutritional information.)
 Examples include animal fats, internal organs and fibrous ingredients like beet pulp.